EdensLost/GraphicsExtended/README.md

 # Zealot Graphics Library

-Zealot is based on the fact that this graphics library is built off Zelle's graphics library and I have been overly passionate about this library so Zealot gained its name.
+Zealot is based on the fact that this graphics library is built off Zelle's graphics library and the definition (One who is zealous, one who is full of zeal for his own specific beliefs or objectives, usually in the negative sense of being too passionate - _wiktionary.org_) so Zealot gained its name.

  Multiple extensions for John Zelle's graphics.py and a polygon drawer/viewer.